Intervention/docs/image/v3/modifying/animations.md

 // create new manager instance with desired driver
 $manager = new ImageManager(new Driver());

-// reading an animated gif
+// read an animated gif
 $image = $manager->read('images/animation.gif');

 // Turn the animation into a static image displaying the frame at position 5